schottsfired/cjp-demo-environment/README.md

 ..from the project directory, and wait a little while :)

-Important directories like Nginx logs, Jenkins home directories, etc. are volume mapped (persisted) to the working project directory.
+Important directories like JENKINS_HOME(s), Nginx logs, etc. are volume mapped (persisted) to the working project directory.
+Treat JENKINS_HOME directories with care, and consider backups.

 # Post-Startup Tasks